BlueWallet/HelloLightning/README.md

-# Hello Lightning
+# Hello, Lightning!

 Cli lightning network server, based on LDK (rust-lightning).
-Provides DUMB-RPC interface (telnet friendly).
+Provides DUMB-RPC (telnet friendly) and HTTP interface.

 ## Example:

 * Build it
 * run it: `java -jar ./out/artifacts/hello_main_jar/hello.main.jar`
-* now DUMB-RPC server listens on port 8310
+* now DUMB-RPC/HTTP server listens on port 8310
 * start the server with `start.sh` script

+## Philosophy

+Barebone cli server cant do much, out of the box it can only do lightning peers networking and disk persistence.
+All the functionality should be implemented on upper level (like, GUI application), that includes: providing blockchain data, managing onchain coins to open channels (via PSBT), keeping a list of peers to keep connections etc

 ## TODO